Hostile Takeover: My Face Stages a Coup

 Is it just me, or does “aging gracefully” sound suspiciously like surrender?

-It pissed me off that time decided to skip the negotiation phase and moved straight to acquisition.
+It pissed me off that "time" decided to skip the negotiation phase and move straight to acquisition.

 “Get a facelift!”